Bill Text: CA SB1522 | 2023-2024 | Regular Session | Chaptered

 14591.

 (b) Every person who manufactures or distributes, or intends to manufacture or distribute, ammonium nitrate as defined in Section 14512.5, in this state, shall inform the secretary of that activity or intent when applying for a license.
-The license obtained by that person shall identify him or her that person as a manufacturer or distributor of ammonium nitrate.
+The license obtained by that person shall identify that person as a manufacturer or distributor of ammonium nitrate.

 (c) The license fee shall not exceed three hundred dollars ($300).
 The secretary may, based on the findings and recommendations of the board, reduce the license fee to a lower rate that provides sufficient revenue to carry out this chapter.